DJ26Mare/X_Firm_Analysis/README.md

 Storage: Save the data in the data/ folder for easy reference and access.
 4. Install Required Libraries and Load Data
-Libraries: Install necessary Python libraries using: pip install pandas numpy sqlalchemy mysql-connector-python psycopg2 Loading Data: Read the data into a Pandas DataFrame for initial analysis and transformations.
+Libraries: Install necessary Python libraries using: pip install pandas numpy sqlalchemy postgresql-connector-python psycopg2 Loading Data: Read the data into a Pandas DataFrame for initial analysis and transformations.
 5. Explore the Data
 Goal: Conduct an initial data exploration to understand data distribution, check column names, types, and identify potential issues.